 Anti-Match Fixing Overview

-Every athlete has the right to compete in clean and fair sport.
-Match fixing, match manipulation and doping are contrary to the spirit of sport.
+Every athlete has the right to compete in “clean and fair sport“.
+Match fixing, doping and corrupt behaviour are threats to the integrity of sport.

 Every athlete has the right to compete in sport which is free from manipulation.